Ankanmook/UserGroups/README.md

 Front End Npm install
-For front end I have included package.json which builds and dumps the front end files to nodeModules directory Reason for doing that is I like using node.js to keep controll of the files I am inputing to my project Consequentially you can delete the files in wwwroot and it should still work If you publish this then it would build and put all the node files to nodeModules directory
+For front end I have included package.json which builds and dumps the front end files to nodeModules directory Reason for doing that is I like using node.js to keep control of the files I am adding to my project Consequentially you can delete the files in wwwroot and it should still work as links to layout are directed from nodeModules If you publish this then it would build and put all the node files to nodeModules directory, provided you have npm installed

 Person List View
 There are 3 views to list persons Page page